syncfusion-content/wpf-docs/wpf/Themes/Fluent-Theme.md

 ### Pressed effect

-The reveal animation when pressed using mouse/touch on controls can be enabled/disabled using [PressedEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_PressedEffectMode) property.
+The [PressedEffectMode](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.FluentTheme.html#Syncfusion_SfSkinManager_FluentTheme_PressedEffectMode) property can be used to enable or disable the reveal animation when a control is pressed with the mouse or a touch.

-The [PressedEffect](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.PressedEffect.html) enum has the following values
+The [PressedEffect](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.PressedEffect.html) enum contains the following values:

-* `Glow` - The glow animation effect will be applied when pressed using mouse/touch.
+* `Glow` - The glow animation effect will be applied when pressed with the mouse or touch.
-* `Reveal` - The reveal animation effect will be applied when pressed using mouse/touch.
+* `Reveal` - The reveal animation effect will be applied when pressed with the mouse or touch.
 * `None` - The pressed animation effect will be disabled.

 N> The default value is `PressedEffect.Reveal`.